FLARE: Toward Universal Dataset Purification against Backdoor Attacks: Experiments

 \subsection{Effectiveness of Secure Training from Scratch}

 To assess the effectiveness of FLARE (P), which retrains models on a purified dataset with detected poisoned samples removed, we evaluated the BAs and ASRs of the retrained models on the CIFAR-10 and Tiny-ImageNet datasets.
-As shown in Tables~\ref{tab:defense_scratch}-\ref{tab:defense_scratch_tiny}, the ASRs of retrained models approach to nearly 0\% in almost all cases.
+In particular, we define `failed cases' as a BA drop of more than 10\% compared to the original BA of the backdoored model without defense or an ASR greater than 10\%, in line with the evaluation criteria used in existing defenses~\cite{xu2024towards,chen2025refine}.
+As shown in Table~\ref{tab:defense_scratch} and Table~\ref{tab:defense_scratch_tiny}, the ASRs of retrained models approach to nearly 0\% in almost all cases.
 In contrast, all baseline methods fail in most cases, especially under all-to-all and untargeted attacks.
 In particular, we also observe some outliers with a high ASR, \eg, models under Blend (UT) and SIBA (UT) on CIFAR-10.
 This is mainly because even adding triggers of these attacks to a backdoor-free benign model may result in some ASR, instead of due to the failure of our method.